ohiofi/game-design-curriculum/README.md

 - When one player has run out of cards in his Deck and is unable to draw at the beginning of his turn.
 Source: https://en.wikipedia.org/wiki/Game_mechanics#Combination_conditions

+Games are finite state machines.
+There are a set number of game states.
+The game is not infinite.
+A finite state machine is hardware or software that moves through a series of modes and can only be in one mode at a time.

+Discuss: Give me an example of a finite state machine (hardware device or software) and describe a few of its states.

 ### Player Agency

 FPS Level Design - "...it is always advantageous for the player to have a number of paths to get to and from every major area in a multiplayer map."